 recreational facilities such as roads, trails and campgrounds up, out of riparian areas.

-Competition with European Starlings for limited nest cavities may limit breeding success of this
+European Starlings compete for limited nest cavities and limit breeding success of this species in

-species in some areas.
-Research ways to reduce competition from these unprotected, introduced
+some areas.
+Research ways to reduce competition from these unprotected, introduced birds.

-Biological Objective: Increase the species' distribution and abundance, based upon results of
+Biological Objective: Maintain or increase the species' distribution and abundance, based upon